serverlesspub/serverless.pub/_posts/2018-11-17-cloudformation-custom-resources.md

 };
 ```

-The third function helps us act on a timeout as a Promise rejection, so we can notify CloudFormation in case of the task getting stuck easily.
+The third function helps us act on a timeout as a Promise rejection, so we can notify CloudFormation in case of the task getting stuck.

 ```js
 //timeout.js